 The Assured Energy Division (AED) focuses on:

-1) Informing the public, industry and government leadership about the revolutionary capabilities and clean power potential of Micro/Small Modular Reactors/Mobile Nuclear Power Plants (MNPP) interfacing with microgrids.
+2) Informing the Public, Industry and Government leadership about the revolutionary capabilities and clean power potential of Micro/SMR/Mobile Nuclear Power Plants (MNPP) integrated with secure Microgrids.

-3) Educating the public and leadership about Microgrids, and how they are the solution to the vulnerabilities inherent with the existing National Grid system.
+4) Educating the public and leadership about secure Microgrids, and how they are the solution to the vulnerabilities inherent with the existing National Grid system.

-4) Showing how Micro/Small Modular Reactors/MNPP's in combination with Microgrids offer the best sources of clean, reliable & uninterruptible power possible for National Security and Commercial use.
+5) Showing how stand-alone Micro/Small Modular Reactors/MNPP's in combination with secure Microgrids offer the best source of clean, reliable & uninterruptible power possible for National Security and Commercial use.

-6) Conducting technical events on the use of advanced robotics, high speed production lines and systems integration technologies established in the vast Nevada desert areas near the Nevada National Security Site could be used to safely, quickly and cost-effectively deliver mass-produced nuclear-power systems/Microgrids at steadily decreasing prices to domestic and global markets.
+7) Conducting technical events on the use of advanced robotics, high speed production lines and systems integration technologies to be established in the vast Nevada desert areas at/near the Nevada National Security Site or elsewhere.
+These events can be used to demonstrate how it's possible to safely, quickly and cost-effectively deliver Military-Civilian Dual Use mass-produced nuclear-power systems/secure Microgrids at steadily decreasing prices to domestic and global markets.

 The AED is a forum for national leadership to engage with Nevada leadership and host national conferences to explore and feature the latest emerging Micro/MNPP/Small Modular Reactors and Microgrid technologies being developed in the United States.